chriswebb09/chriswebb09.github.io/_posts/2016-07-20-using-regexes-in-swift.md

 ---

 ### Brief Overview
-In part two we are switching from Objective-C to Swift.
-Before we get started let's take a moment to go over what a regular expression is.
-Regular expressions are a way of defining broader text patterns which you can then use to filter your data.
-In many cases regexes are a way to verify that user input in correct like a telephone number isn't just some random string but actually matches the format for a standard phone number.
-In our case, we want to look at the webdata we've gotten and find strings that conform to a basic “http://<www.whateveritfinds.com>”
+In part two we are going to switch from writing our code in Objective-C to writing in Swift.
+Before we get started, let's take a moment to go over what a regular expression is.
+Regular expressions are a way of defining broader text patterns, like phone numbers or urls, which you can then use to filter a larger block of text data and return only the relevant parts.
+Regexs are commonly used as a way to verify that a user input is in the correct format.
+In our case, we want to look at the webdata we retrieved earlier to find strings that conform to a basic http://<www.whateveritfinds.com>

 ### Implementing Our Code
 This is the regex pattern that gives us the basic pattern for the url:

 {% highlight swift linenos %}
 "http?://([-\\w\\.]+)+(:\\d+)?(/([\\w/_\\.]*(\\?\\S+)?)?)?"
 {% endhighlight %}

-We will use the NSRegularExpression that Apple provides to us in the Foundation library.
-In my case I create a class SearchForURL:
+Apple provides us with a NSRegularExpression class in the Foundation Library.
+It simplifies the whole process for us immensely.
+The way I implemented the search was in a class called SearchForURL:

 {% highlight swift linenos %}